-Rather than simply flagging the potential instances of plagiarism, today’s AI detection services can elaborate on issues it has encountered so that students or content professionals can understand the issues behind their writing as well as how to properly cite the content they’re referencing.
+Rather than simply flagging instances of potential plagiarism, today's AI detection services can actually elaborate on issues it has encountered.
+So, students or content professionals can understand the issues behind their writing, as well as how to properly cite the credible sources they're referencing.

 Verifying Against Large Datasets

 One of AI's greatest strengths is its ability to consume, examine, store and pull from massive datasets, enabling entire databases, academic journal repositories and other content sources to be added and used as training materials.
 This, combined with cloud-based systems enables AI to crawl through considerable amounts of data concurrently, displaying the results in just a few seconds.